bernabasy/react-todo-list/README.md

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.

--Project run with CRRA (create react app)
+- Project run with CRRA (create react app)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>